mishangoti/Free-resourses-list/README.md

-# Hello, This is Assets list, Contributted by more then 1500 People world wide.
+# Hello, This is Assets list, Contributted by more then 1500 Developers world wide.
 this repo cotains all the information about Ubuntu, node.js, anguler.js, git, laravel, mongo.db, xampp, apache2 etc..

 ## Table of Contents